learn-co-students/dsc-learn-lessons-dc-ds-career-042219/README.md

 The notebook itself consists of cells.
 Double click on this content to see what I mean.
 Once we double click on a cell, we are in insert mode.
 This means that we are able to edit the cells, just as you would if this were a word document.
 We can tell that we are in insert mode because of the green border around the cell.

 After entering insert mode for this cell, change some content.
 Don't worry about what you change as we can always undo it.
-We can revert our changes to a cell by making sure that we are still in insert mode and by pressing `command + z` on a mac or `control + z` on windows.
+We can revert our changes to a cell by making sure that we are still in insert mode and by pressing `command + z` on a Mac or `control + z` on Windows.

 To get out of insert mode and see the effect of our changes, press `shift + enter`.